 November 2019

-Keywords: Behavioural fine-tuning, novel predator, predator-prey dynamics, trophic cascade
+Keywords: Antipredator behaviour, boldness, invasion, neophobia, novel predator, predator-prey dynamics, prey naivety

 The arrival of novel predators can trigger trophic cascades driven by shifts in prey numbers.
-Predators also elicit behavioural change in prey populations, via plasticity and rapid evolution, and such behavioural responses by prey may also contribute to trophic cascades.
-Here we document the effects of a novel predator on the behaviour and demography of a native prey species.
-We reveal rapid behavioural responses in the prey species (grassland melomys, a granivorous rodent) following the introduction of a novel marsupial predator (northern quoll).
+Predators also elicit behavioural change in prey populations, via phenotypic plasticity and/or rapid evolution, and such changes may also contribute to trophic cascades.
+Here we document rapid demographic and behavioural changes in populations of a prey species (grassland melomys Melomys burtoni, a granivorous rodent) following the introduction of a novel marsupial predator (northern quoll Dasyurus hallucatus).
 Within months of quolls appearing, populations of melomys exhibited reduced survival and population declines relative to control populations.
-Quoll-exposed populations were also significantly shyer than nearby, predator-free populations of conspecifics.
+Quoll-invaded populations (n = 4) were also significantly shyer than nearby, quoll-free populations (n = 3) of conspecifics.
 This rapid but generalised response to a novel threat was replaced over the following two years with more threat-specific antipredator behaviours (i.e. predator-scent aversion).
 Predator-exposed populations, however, remained more neophobic than predator-free populations throughout the study.
 These behavioural responses manifested rapidly in changed rates of seed predation by melomys across treatments.
-Quoll-exposed melomys populations exhibited lower per-capita seed take rates, and rapidly developed an avoidance of seeds associated with quoll scent, with discrimination playing out over a spatial scale of tens of metres.
-Presumably the significant and novel predation pressure induced by the introduction of quolls drove melomys to fine-tune their behavioural response through time as the nature of the threat became clearer.
-These behavioural shifts could reflect individual plasticity in behaviour or may be adaptive shifts from natural selection imposed by quoll predation.
+Quoll-invaded melomys populations exhibited lower per-capita seed take rates, and rapidly developed an avoidance of seeds associated with quoll scent, with discrimination playing out over a spatial scale of tens of metres.
+Presumably the significant and novel predation pressure induced by quolls drove melomys populations to fine-tune behavioural responses to be more predator-specific through time.
+These behavioural shifts could reflect individual plasticity (phenotypic flexibility) in behaviour or may be adaptive shifts from natural selection imposed by quoll predation.
 Our study provides a rare insight into the rapid ecological and behavioural shifts enacted by prey to mitigate the impacts of a novel predator and shows that trophic cascades can be strongly influenced by behavioural as well as numerical responses.

 INTRODUCTION

 Predation is one of the most pervasive and powerful forces acting on populations.
 Not only does predation directly impact a population's demography (Schoener & Spiller 1996), it also imposes natural selection (Abrams 2000).
-Although pervasive, predation is not a constant.
-The pressure that predators impose on populations will vary through time and space (Lima & Dill 1990; Sih 1992) as a consequence of tightly coupled predator-prey dynamics; prey switching; or stochastic processes.
-The fact that predation is not constant, and that antipredator defences may be costly, suggests that flexible,plastic responses to predation pressure will often be favoured (Sih et al. 2000; Berger et al. 2001).
-There is, in fact, a great deal of empirical evidence that plastic responses to predation are common (e.g. Relyea 2003; Brown et al. 2013; Cunningham et al. 2019): investment in antipredator traits across morphology, life-history, and behaviour is often flexible, and dependent on the perceived risk of predation.
+The pressure that predators impose on populations will vary through time and space for many reasons, including tightly coupled predator-prey dynamics, predator movement, prey switching, or stochastic processes (Lima & Dill 1990; Sih 1992).
+The fact that predation is not constant, and that antipredator defences may be costly, suggests that flexible responses to predation pressure will often be favoured (Sih et al. 2000; Berger et al. 2001).
+There is, in fact, a great deal of empirical evidence that flexible responses to predation are common (e.g. Relyea 2003; Brown et al. 2013; Cunningham et al. 2019).
+Investment in antipredator traits across morphology, life-history, and behaviour often varies, and is dependent on the perceived risk of predation.